Death in the Stars

 "There are red herrings and clues aplenty here, and the prose is clear, succinct and readable.
 This is an enjoyable and well-plotted whodunit.
 It captures the 1920's perfectly, and caused me to read well into the night on a couple of occasions."

-Read what Frances told the Leeds Big Bookend about Death in the Stars.
+Read what Frances told Leeds Big Bookend about Death in the Stars: "My single regret about this book is that there is not enough ice cream!"

 Buying the Book